 Introduction to Qi Gong

-12-Weeks Introduction Course
+12-Week Introduction Course

 Through a sequence of eight standing postures, you will develop a regular practice for calm attention, body awareness, relaxation, lower-body strength and internal wellbeing.